 Your company is for sale, and a potential buyer has announced their interest.
 To make the negotiations run smoothly, you can draw up a declaration of intent, in which you record matters like the negotiation procedure, exclusivity and confidentiality.
 This will help to keep the sales process transparent and avoid unpleasant surprises.
-You do not need a civil notary’s services to draw up a declaration of intent.
+You do not need a civil-law notary’s services to draw up a declaration of intent.

 What is in a declaration of intent?

 Declarations of intent come in all shapes and sizes: from a single A4 sheet of paper with a few general agreements to an extensive declaration, that in fact constitutes a provisional sales contract.
 You can ask an expert, for instance a lawyer, to help you draw up the declaration of intent.
-The declaration of intent usually contains the following points:- period during which the declaration is valid;
+The declaration of intent usually contains the following points:

 - exclusivity clause: you are not allowed to negotiate with other parties;